 Flights Are Easily Accessible

-With flights becoming cheaper and more accessible, it doesn’t make sense to take an ocean liner across the ocean in the same way that it used to in the past.
-Flights are much cheaper and faster, so taking a cruise across the Atlantic or Pacific is usually reserved for those who do so for fun or don’t want to fly.
+Flights are much cheaper and faster, so taking a cruise across the Atlantic or Pacific is usually reserved for those who do so for the Cruise Liner experience, or don’t want to fly.

-What Was The Golden Age of Ocean Liners?
+When Was The Golden Age of Ocean Liners?

 If you’re thinking about the Golden Age of Ocean Liners, chances are you’re picturing the Titanic.